Concussion Reporting Workshop U

 Bring Concussion Reporting Workshop U to Your School

 The Concussion Legacy Foundation Media Project's Concussion Reporting Workshop U is a curriculum for university journalism programs to train the next generation of sports media professionals to report on concussions accurately and with confidence.

-If you are interested in bringing Concussion Reporting Workshop U to your school or would like more information, please email Education Content Manager Brandon Boyd at email@example.com with your name and school.
+If you are interested in bringing Concussion Reporting Workshop U to your school or would like more information, please email Education Programs Manager Brandon Boyd at email@example.com with your name and school.

 What is the Concussion Reporting Workshop?

 Syracuse's Olivia Stomski teaches Workshop U to her students in winter 2019.